How to be Prepared for a Storm

 We keep ours on our nightstand right next to the baby monitor.
 How else will you know if you need to take shelter in the middle of the night?

-You can also go to nixle.com and download the free weather alert app.
-I haven’t tried it yet, but plan on downloading it tonight.
+You can also go to nixle.com and download the free weather box-alert app.

 2. Have a safe spot.

-Luckily we have a basement, an unfinished basement, but a basement nonetheless.
+Luckily we have a basement.
 However, when we lived in our old house we weren’t so lucky.

 We designated the bathroom in the middle of the house as our safe spot.
 We would camp out in the bathtub with a crib mattress over us.